vhartman11/Portfolio/README.md

 ## Future Improvents

 One of the goals of this website is to showcase my skill sets which means this page should always be etting updated.
-There are some other feature like a small slide show of picture related to my hobbies that I would like to add.
+There are some other feature like a small slide show of pictures related to my hobbies that I would like to add.
-I am also in the process of creating a may that shows some of the places that I have fished for my hobbies page.
+I am also in the process of creating a map that shows some of the places that I have fished for my hobbies page.

 ## License